U.S. envoy in fight against Islamic State quits after Syria pullout

 By contrast, Trump has claimed victory against Islamic State and considers the mission in Syria over given the group's territorial losses.
 "Now ISIS is largely defeated and other local countries, including Turkey, should be able to easily take care of whatever remains," Trump wrote on Twitter on Saturday.

-U.S. officials have warned that taking back the group's territory would not be the same as defeating it.

-(Reporting by Lesley Wroughton; Additional reporting by Steve Holland; Writing by Humeyra Pamuk; Editing by Meredith Mazzilli and Alistair Bell)
+(Reporting by Lesley Wroughton; Additional reporting by Steve Holland and Diane Bartz; Writing by Humeyra Pamuk; Editing by Alistair Bell and James Dalgleish)